Lagamal: Later relevance

 A well established theory connects the Elamite group of Inshushinak, Lagamal and Ishmekarab with the later Zoroastrian belief that after death souls are judged by Mithra, Sraosha and Rashnu.
 However, this view is not universally accepted, and it has been pointed out that while the names of both Sraosha and Ishmekarab are both etymologically connected to terms related to hearing, the functions of Rashnu and Lagamal in the respective traditions they belong to do not appear to be similar.
 Nathan Wasserman additionally questions if the three deities from Susa really did function as a triad in the same way as the Zoroastrian Yazatas, though he does accept that a close connection existed between Lagamal and Ishmekarab alone.

-It has been proposed that the name of the biblical Elamite king Chedorlaomer, known from Genesis 14:1–17, is a corrupted form of a hypothetical name in which Lagamal serves as a theophoric element.
+It has been proposed that the name of the biblical Elamite king Chedorlaomer, mentioned in Genesis 14:1–17, is a corrupted form of a hypothetical name in which Lagamal serves as a theophoric element.
 The possible original form of the name has been speculatively restored as Kudur-Lagamal or Kutir-Lagamal, with the first element meaning "protection" respectively in Akkadian or Elamite, but as early as in 1869 Theodor Nöldeke called the historicity of Chedorlaomer into question.
 No Elamite ruler bearing such a name has been identified in historical sources.